Dairy-Free Pasta Alfredo Soup has all the flavors of the famous pasta dish but it is completely dairy-free. Rich, creamy, fast, easy and memorable.

 Most of all Silk and their line of great dairy-free choices.
 Now we can easily transform our old favorite dishes into plant-based recipes. #DoPlants

-- Soup for lunch is a great way to get you protein, vitamins and nutrients while keeping the carbs to a minimum.
+Soup for lunch is a great way to get your protein, vitamins, and nutrients while keeping the carbs to a minimum.
 Who needs bread?

-- Believe it or not, try to leave out the coconut oil as much as you can.
-I know if tastes fabulous but it is loaded with saturated fat.
+Believe it or not, try to leave out the coconut oil as much as you can.
+I know it tastes fabulous but it is loaded with saturated fat.

-- Some ways to see calorie and saturated fat reduction is to always use Silkmilk in any nut variety that you want – that equals at least 50% less calories than dairy milk and 0% saturated fat.
+Some ways to see calorie and saturated fat reduction is to always use plant-based milk in any nut variety that you want – that equals at least 50% fewer calories than dairy milk and 0% saturated fat.

 Dairy-Free Pasta Alfredo Soup